Music education and programs within the United States: Music education reform

-In 2015 a study was released from 2010 showing that according to the U.S. Department of Education, 40 percent of high schools don't require coursework in the arts for graduation.
+In 2015 a study was released from 2010 showing that according to the U.S. Department of Education, 40 percent of high schools do not require coursework in the arts for graduation.
 More than 8,000 public schools in the US are currently without music programs as of 2010.
-Across the country, 1.3 million elementary school students don't have access to a music class.
+Across the country, 1.3 million elementary school students do not have access to a music class.

 Music as a core subject

 History

 According to the US Department of Education, the core academic subjects studied in schools are currently English, reading or language arts, mathematics, science, foreign languages, civics and government, economics, arts, history, and geography.
 In order to teach a core subject in the United States, one must be a Highly Qualified Teacher (HQT), meaning they must have a bachelor's degree from a four-year institution, be licensed in the state in which they wish to teach, and be fully competent in their subject area.
 However, individual competencies vary from state-to-state.
 Historically, music and fine arts had not been a part of core curriculum in schools in the United States, however, in July 2015, the United States Senate, passed a bipartisan revision naming music and art core subjects in curriculum under the Every Child Achieves Act.

 The core subjects that were added were "technology, engineering, computer science, music, and physical education."
 This was an action against the No Child Left Behind Act, which many United States Education Advocates felt had narrowed down the subjects incorporated into the core curriculum.
 The No Child Left Behind Act was initially entitled the Elementary and Secondary Education Act of 1965, but then was later renamed No Child Left Behind in 2002.
 The National Association for Music Education, or NAfME, is an "organization of American music educators dedicated to advancing and preserving music education and as part of the core curriculum of schools in the United States."
-The NAfME is an organization founded in 1907 of more than 60,000 people who advocate for the benefits of music and arts education for students at the local, state, and national levels.
+NAfME is an organization founded in 1907 of more than 60,000 people who advocate for the benefits of music and arts education for students at the local, state, and national levels.
 NAfME published a press release with the bipartisan senate revision and the impact they believe it will have on the United States Core Curriculum.